YvesCoding/rcpress/README.md

 ## Features

-- It only needs a simple configuration and some markdown syntax to get started quickly.
+- It only needs a simple configuration and some markdown knowledge to get started quickly.
 Users who are familiar with [Vuepress](https://vuepress.vuejs.org/) are more comfortable to use.
 - Supports rendering to common Ant Design components using markdown syntax, such as [Alert](https://www.yvescoding.com/antdsite/guide/markdown#prompt-box)
 - Support [mdx](https://github.com/mdx-js/mdx), support [custom layout](https://www.yvescoding.com/antdsite/guide/theme#custom-layout) (eg custom website header, bottom, home page, etc.)